-Aaron Siri is the Managing Partner of Siri & Glimstad LLP and has extensive experience in a wide range of complex civil litigation matters, including acting as counsel for clients in multiple disputes exceeding one billion dollars.
-Representative matters by subject area on which Mr. Siri has worked include:
+Aaron Siri is the Managing Partner of Siri & Glimstad LLP and has extensive experience in a wide range of complex civil litigation matters, with a focus on civil rights, class actions, and commercial litigation.

-Mr. Siri has extensive experience litigating civil rights cases involving informed consent and parental rights with regard to mandated medical products, including representing whistleblowers, successfully challenging certain vaccine mandates, false information being spread by health agencies, and the continued harm to children from certain medical products.
+Mr. Siri has successfully litigated numerous civil rights cases involving informed consent and parental rights with regard to mandated medical products, including representing whistleblowers, successfully challenging certain vaccine mandates, false information being spread by health agencies, and the continued harm to children from certain medical products.

-- Successfully challenging an illegal flu shot requirement in Massachusetts;
+- Successfully challenging an flu shot requirement in Massachusetts.

 - Appointed class counsel in case regarding alleged breach of the TCPA which resulted in a settlement of $25,000,000 in cash and millions of dollars in free service (Buchanan v.
 Sirius XM, 17-cv-0728 (N.D.
-Texas)); and
+Texas)).

 - Co-lead trial counsel in an ESOP class action matter involving alleged breaches of fiduciary duty which resulted in a total recovery of approximately $2.5 million (Kindle v.
 Dejana, No. 14-cv-6784 (E.D.N.Y.)).